Osmotherley, North Yorkshire: Religion

 St Peter's Church, Osmotherley is built on an Angle site and parts of the building date from the Norman period.
 Largely rebuilt by architect C. Hodgson Fowler in 1892, it is grade II* listed.

 John Wesley preached at the Barter Table on the green on several occasions, the first in 1745.
 In 1754 a Methodist Chapel was erected in Chapel Yard.

 Osmotherley Friends Meeting House, a traditional stone building, was erected in 1690 or 1723.
 Meetings are held monthly.
 It is thought that George Fox may have visited the village in the late 17th century.

+The Lady Chapel is approx half a mile outside the village on Rueberry Lane & holds catholic mass every Saturday afternoon.
+It is open to visitors 7 days a week.
+The original chapel was built for the Carthusians prior to the building of Mount Grace Priory & was restored & extended in the 1950/60s.

+About 1½ miles from Osmotherley, near the A19, is Mount Grace Priory, a Carthusian religious house founded around 1396.
+Its ruins are at the foot of a steep wooded hill with a footpath leading into the village.